 c.
 He built side chambers against the entire temple: This describes the rooms adjacent to the temple, surrounding it on the north, west, and south sides.
 These side chambers were built in three stories.

 1. (11-13) God’s promise to Solomon.

 a.
-If you walk in My statutes: This was a conditional promise to Solomon and his descendents.
-It depended on the obedience of Solomon and his descendents.
+If you walk in My statutes: This was a conditional promise to Solomon and his descendants.
+It depended on the obedience of Solomon and his descendants.

 i.
 We might say that there was nothing particularly new in this promise.
 These are essentially the same promises of the Old Covenant made to Israel at Sinai.
 But this was an important reminder and renewal of previous promises.

 c.
 And I will dwell among the children of Israel: God was careful not to say that He would live in the temple the way pagans thought their gods lived in temples.
 He would dwell among the children of Israel.
 The temple was a special place for man to meet with God.